 where $H$ is the Hubble parameter, the conformal time $\tau$ spans $[-\infty,0]$ during inflation, and $k = \vert \vec{k}\vert$ is the size of the three-momentum $\vec{k}$.
 In the soft limit, they reduce to

-Therefore, combined with the factor $k^3/2\pi^2$ arising from the momentum integral measure in the definition of the power spectrum, only the diagrams with the bulk-to-boundary statistical propagator, $\Delta_{rr}$, potentially survive in the soft limit of the boundary fields.
-On the other hand, the last diagram in Eq.~\eqref{eq:tensor_2pt_general_diagram} contains the standard contribution to the gravitational wave induced at the second-order by the scalar perturbations, which is suppressed by $k^3$ in the superhorizon limit.
+Therefore, combined with the factor $k^3/2\pi^2$ arising from the momentum integral measure in the definition of the power spectrum, only those diagrams with the bulk-to-boundary statistical propagator, $\Delta_{rr}$, potentially survive in the soft limit of the boundary fields.
+On the other hand, the last diagram in Eq.~\eqref{eq:tensor_2pt_general_diagram} contains the standard contribution to the gravitational wave induced at the second order by the scalar perturbations, which is suppressed by $k^3$ in the superhorizon limit.